sip03ds/viofunction/README.md

 We follow the same pattern for each Company to distinguish users and devices administrative units.

-The achievement so far is that each IT Department of each company has the ability to manage their users and devices in AAD.
+The achievement so far is that each IT Department of each company can manage their users and devices in AAD.
 They can reset passwords or troubleshoot MFA, they assign licenses on their users, delete AAD devices under their authority.

 The ability is there but data has not been migrated.
-In order to start managing devices, we have to populate the right attribute on users and users based on specific rules.
+In order to start managing devices, we must populate the right attribute on users and users based on specific rules.
 We will automate the migration process by using some AAD Device attributes ([https://graph.microsoft.com/beta/devices](https://graph.microsoft.com/beta/devices)).
 The ones we will focus on are:
 - **{id}** is a unique GUID Id for distinguishing the object in AAD.